Peter McCardle

-Peter McCardle (born 28 September 1955), is a New Zealand politician.
-He was a Member of Parliament from 1990 to 1999, first as a member of the National Party, then as a member of New Zealand First, and finally as an independent.
-McCardle was deputy mayor of Upper Hutt from 2007 to 2013.
+Peter Michael McCardle (born 28 September 1955) is a New Zealand politician who was a Member of Parliament from 1990 to 1999 and a member of the Upper Hutt City Council from 2001 to 2013.

+McCardle was first elected to the Heretaunga electorate as a National Party candidate in 1990.
+He changed allegiance to the New Zealand First party in 1996 and was re-elected as a list candidate in that year's election but later broke away from that party and became an independent.
+He was Minister of Employment and Minister responsible for Work and Income in the Fourth National Government.
+During his later, twelve-year career in local government he was deputy mayor of Upper Hutt from 2007 to 2013.

 Pre-parliamentary career

-McCardle originally worked for the New Zealand Employment Service, and was prompted to enter politics by a desire to make a significant contribution to unemployment and welfare policy.
+McCardle originally worked for the New Zealand Employment Service as an employment manager.

 Member of Parliament

 McCardle was first elected to Parliament in the 1990 election as the National MP for the Heretaunga electorate, defeating the Labour MP Bill Jeffries.
 McCardle was re-elected in the 1993 election, defeating Labour Party candidate Heather Simpson.

+McCardle was prompted to enter politics by a desire to make a significant contribution to unemployment and welfare policy.
+He sat on the social services committee in his first term.
+In his maiden statement on 6 December 1990, he named unemployment as New Zealand's biggest industry and shared details of employment policies that he had been developing for four years:

+These policies were based on the idea of workfare and the consolidation of separate government departments that dealt with welfare and unemployment.
+McCardle's party colleagues were unwilling to adopt these policies.
+He voted against his government's Social Security Amendment Bill in 1991, which proposed cuts to welfare.

-McCardle, however, found his party colleagues unwilling to adopt his radical employment policies, which were primarily based around the idea of "workfare".
-In 1996, after being involved in failed discussions with Mike Moore to form a new party, McCardle eventually decided to leave National and join New Zealand First, where he hoped to have greater influence.
+Although winning re-election as a National Party candidate in 1993, McCardle decided to leave the party.
+In 1996, after being involved in failed discussions with Mike Moore to form a new party, McCardle chose to join New Zealand First, where he hoped to have greater influence.
 He duly became New Zealand First's spokesperson for Employment.

 McCardle was re-elected to Parliament as a New Zealand First list MP in the 1996 election, also unsuccessfully contesting the Rimutaka seat.
 In the coalition government formed by National and New Zealand First, McCardle became Minister of Employment, and set about implementing some of his proposals.
 When the coalition began to collapse, McCardle joined the group that broke from New Zealand First to continue supporting the government.
 He did not retain his Employment portfolio, but was given other ministerial roles including Minister of Consumer Affairs and Associate Minister of Social Services, Work and Income (with responsibility for Work and Income).
 He remained an independent for the duration of the parliamentary term, but did not choose to seek re-election in 1999.